THE BUSINESS OF MANAGING SCIENCE: SCIENTIFIC MANAGEMENT AND LEADERSHIP SKILLS

 The qualification will comprise a total of 7,0 hours which will be held online based on Zoom.

-The course will be held with a minimum of 10 and a maximum of 16 attendees.
+The course will be held with a maximum of 16 attendees.

 Target Topics and Audience